Welcome to Bloom Class (EYFS)

 - Spring 2 - Watery Worlds

 - Summer 1 and 2 - The Great Outdoors.

-PE days are Mondays and Tuesdays.
+PE days are Tuesday and Thursdays.
 Please leave P.E. kits in school and we will return them during the half-term break for a wash!
 Please remember to put labels in all your child's clothes including socks and shoes.
 Please avoid earrings on P.E. days and tie up hair if it is longer than shoulder length.

 Rewards and Certificates

 All the children have been placed into school house teams: Keats (Red); Shakespeare (Green); Shelley (Blue); Chaucer (purple) and Wordsworth (Yellow).
 Your child's book wallet is the colour of the team your child is in.
 Every week your child can win house points for their team.
 Throughout the year, your child will also participate in inter-house competitions and events.
 House points are awarded to the children for: following the school rules, displaying good manners and trying their best.

 As well as team points, the children can earn special 'Green Cards'.
 For every 10 cards they earn, your child will receive a special certificate in assembly.
 The certificates they can earn are bronze, silver, gold, platinum and super platinum.
 Children are awarded green cards for exceptional work and effort.